 Using equipment, either at home or in a gym setting, can be a great way to exercise.
-Examples of gym-based exercise equipment include exercise cycles, treadmills, cross trainers and rowers.
+Examples of equipment include exercise cycle, treadmill, cross trainer and rower.

-What are the specific benefits of using gym equipment?
+What are the specific benefits?

 It offers variety through aerobic exercise machines to assist in improving cardiovascular fitness, and resistance machines to build strength.